Little Anthony: Career

+Awards

+Little Anthony and the Imperials received the Rhythm and Blues Foundation's Pioneer Award in 1993.
+They were inducted into the Vocal Group Hall of Fame in 1999 and the Long Island Music Hall of Fame on October 15, 2006.
+In 2007, the Imperials were inducted into the Hit Parade Hall of Fame On January 14, 2009, it was announced that Little Anthony and the Imperials had been inducted into the Rock and Roll Hall of Fame; they were inducted on April 4.
+Gourdine, Wright, Collins, Strain, and Rogers were present to be honored.
+Deceased original Imperials member Tracy Lord was inducted posthumously; his sons accepted his Rock and Roll Hall of Fame induction on his behalf.
+The group was inducted by Smokey Robinson.

+In 2014, Goldmine magazine inducted the Imperials into The Goldmine Hall of Fame.
+Editor Phil Marder referred to them as one of the few 1950s doo-wop groups (though the group hated that label) to consistently chart hits during the British Invasion.
+Goldmine also named Little Anthony and the Imperials as one of The 20 Greatest Doo-Wop Groups of All Time.

+In 2018, Little Anthony and the Imperials were inducted into the Rhythm and Blues Music Hall of Fame in Detroit.

+On April 24, 2023, Little Anthony & The Imperials were inducted into the newly established, Atlantic City Walk Of Fame presented by, The National R&B Music Society Inc. Little Anthony, Clarence Collins, Ernest Wright, Nate Rogers, and Sammy Strain were all in attendance to accept the honor.
+It was the first time all five were together since The Rock & Roll Hall of Fame induction in 2009.
+Norman Burnett of the vocal group, The Tymes inducted the group.
+James Brown, The Delfonics and Grover Washington Jr., were also inducted in the inaugural class.

-Personal life
+Early and personal life

 Gourdine was born to Victoria Stafford and Thomas Elliot Gourdine.
 His parents and his three brothers were also involved in music; his mother sang in The Nazareth Baptist with her three sisters, and his father played saxophone while being employed as an electrician during the second world war.
 He grew up in the Fort Greene area of Brooklyn in New York City, and attended Boys High School.

 Anthony has been married twice.
 He was married to his first wife, Judy Fouseca, from 1961 to 1963 and had four children with her; they remarried in 1967, moved to Baldwin Hills and then Los Angeles, and divorced again in 1974.

 Gourdine has been married to his second wife, Linda, for over forty years and has five children with her.
+(Gourdine's wife Linda is the twin sister of Brenda Collins, the ex-wife of Gourdine's fellow Imperial co-founder Clarence Collins.)
 They live in Las Vegas.
 He has nine children, thirteen grandchildren and twelve great-grandchildren.